KatG33/Website/README.md

-# Unlike the previous version of the website's structure, I don't need a separate -server/ folder,
-# Because Django is a full-stack framework, it already contains server functionality in its framework,
+Unlike the previous version of the website's structure, I don't need a separate -server/ folder, Because Django is a full-stack framework, it already contains server functionality in its framework.

-Potential Project Structure v0.2: project-folder/
+'''Potential Project Structure v0.2: project-folder/
 ├── frontend/       # Everything that related to the part of the website interacted with and seen by the user │   ├── public/     # For HTML, CSS, images, icons files that will be shown on the website